Luke Sparks: Life

-Returning for Dublin for several years he featured at the new Aungier Street Theatre.
-From 1745 to 1748 he was part of the company at Drury Lane, before shifting to Covent Garden in October 1748 where he remained until 1765.
+William Clark Russell noted that Sparks was "was distinguished by his amiability and his general usefulness" as an actor, and "equally good in tragedy and that comedy."
+William Rufus Chetwood noted "He may be accounted a person in the highest second-class."

 By 1761 he was earning £7 a week.
 He retired in 1765, possibly due health and settled in Brentford.
 His son James Sparks also acted briefly on the London stage.